-- Deterministic errors (between detailed a surrogate model) are typical, i.e., if the detailed model is run again, exactly the same output occurs.
-This makes modelling an evaluation different from the observational data setting as statistical uncertainty is not quantified.

-- Model types include Kriging, a.k.a.
+- Deterministic deviations or "errors" (i.e., the difference in outcome of the detailed and the surrogate model) are typical, i.e., if the detailed model is run again, exactly the same output occurs.
+This makes modelling an evaluation different from the observational (field) data setting as statistical uncertainty is not quantified. - Model types include Kriging, a.k.a.
 Gaussian Process; GAM (Generalized Additive Model), neural networks.
 Not all models support categorical inputs and/or outputs.
-See [46]. - Understanding and quantifying effects can be done graphically although this may still be a challenge.
-Surrogate models can be very useful in understanding of a black box detailed model; for instance, it may guide design decisions and iterations with further model insights. - Multiple objective optimizations if each of the outputs is modelled and has some desirable direction, a balance can be found in an iterative way.
+See [66]. - Understanding and quantifying effects can be done graphically although this may still be a challenge.
+Surrogate models can be very useful in understanding a black box detailed model; for instance, it may guide design decisions and iterations with further model insights. - Multiple objective optimizations if each of the outputs is modelled and has some desirable direction, a balance can be found in an iterative way.
 This way of working goes beyond automatic optimization or the RL reward setting, where the objective / reward is given by a single number. - Design of Computer Experiments.
-Coming up with a limited set of "runs" for the detailed model that still allows model building for a dataset of input-output pairs is a challenge.
+This is about constructing a limited set of "runs" for the detailed model that still allows to estimate a model of certain complexity of the mathematical relationship between input and output.
+For instance, the limited set of runs might include only a subset of all possible combinations of the 3-vector of (discrete) inputs (x1, x2, x3).
+An example of a model with low complexity is a linear expression in the inputs.
 Some techniques are space-filling LHD (space-filling Latin Hypercube Design; i.e., a set of points in a bounded multi-dimensional space with certain desirable properties) and quasi-Monte-Carlo methods.
 Further considerations are the ability to impose constraints, and to supplement existing datasets with new runs.
-See e.g. [47], [48], [49], and [50].
+See e.g. [10], [68], [69], and [70].